adkinson/MontageSetup/README.md

 # MontageSetup
- MATLAB Application for channels efficiently on Blackrock Neurotech Central Software Suite
+MATLAB Application for channels efficiently on Blackrock Neurotech Central Software Suite See the [wiki](https://github.com/adkinson/MontageSetup/wiki) for instructions for use